2025, Vol. 12, Issue 1, Part F

 Effects of plyometric and weight training on specific physical fitness variables of college male basketball players

-Author(s): Amrot Gizaw Gibo and A Pallavi
+Author(s): Amrot Gizaw and A Pallavi

-Abstract:The study sought to assess the impact of plyometric and weight training on particular physical fitness parameters among collegiate basketball players in a controlled setting.
+Abstract:The study sought to assess the impact of plyometric and weight training on particular physical fitness parameters among collegiate basketball players.
 The study employed a pre-test-post-test control group design to examine the correlation between basketball players and their performance.
-The individuals were randomly assigned to three groups, with only the experimental groups, (EGI and EGII), receiving therapy.
-The researcher employed many strategies, incorporating both qualitative and quantitative approaches, to gather data via fieldwork, pre-tests, and post-tests, utilising suitable testing protocols.
-The research examined data from the EG and control group (CG) utilising SPSS software version 25.
-Descriptive statistics were employed to elucidate the impacts of plyometric and weight training on specific physical fitness metrics scores of collegiate basketball athletes.
-The statistical significance was set at
+The individuals were randomly assigned to three groups, with only the experimental groups (EGI and EGII) receiving therapy.
+The researcher employed quantitative approaches to gather data via fieldwork, pre-tests, and post-tests, utilizing suitable testing protocols.
+The research examined data from the EG and control group (CG) utilizing SPSS v20.
+Descriptive statistics were employed to elucidate the impacts of plyometric and weight training on collegiate basketball athletes' specific physical fitness metrics scores.
+The statistical significance was set at P<0.05.
+The variance in mean scores was analyzed using one-way ANOVA.
+The study evaluated the effects of plyometric training, weight training, and usual basketball training on particular physical fitness metrics across groups (EGI, II, & CG).
+The results revealed a significant difference in average test scores across the EGI, EGII, and CG groups.
+The EGI & II had a superior mean score in vertical jump height, 1-minute push-up, 1MR, and 30-meter sprint post-test score, elevating it from average to an excellent performance level compared to CG.
+The study revealed that a twelve-week plyometric and weight training program significantly enhanced the physical fitness measures of the EGI and EGII.
+College basketball coaches should incorporate plyometric and weight training into their training regimens to enhance physical fitness and players' overall athletic performance.

-DOI: 10.22271/kheljournal.2025.v12.i1f.3678Pages: 384-389 | 77 Views 38 DownloadsDownload Full Article: Click Here
+DOI: 10.22271/kheljournal.2025.v12.i1f.3678Pages: 384-389 | 438 Views 270 DownloadsDownload Full Article: Click Here

 How to cite this article:

-Amrot Gizaw Gibo, A Pallavi.
+Amrot Gizaw, A Pallavi.

 Effects of plyometric and weight training on specific physical fitness variables of college male basketball players.
 Int J Phys Educ Sports Health 2025;12(1):384-389.
 DOI: